Bryson DeChambeau withdraws from PGA Championship due to wrist injury

 DeChambeau has not competed on the PGA Tour since he missed the cut at The Masters where he posted a 12-over score in the first two rounds.

-World number 22 DeChambeau had been scheduled to play the first two rounds of the year's second major in the company of Englishman Tyrrell Hatton and Max Homa.
+The world number 22 had been scheduled to play the first two rounds of the year's second major in the company of Englishman Tyrrell Hatton and Max Homa.
+His place in the field will now be taken by Denny McCarthy.

+Speaking to Sky Sports earlier in the week, DeChambeau admitted: "Everybody is going to say I'm coming back too quick.

+"For me, this is more of like a prep to see if I can do it.
+If not, I'm going to take as much time as I need to get healthy, because that's the most important thing."